ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 refuse shared parameters that are trivially insecure (e.g., a minimum batch size of 1 report).

+### Predictable or Enumerable Task IDs

+This specification imposes no requirements on task IDs except that they be globally unique.
+One way to achieve this is to use random task IDs, but deployments can also use schemes like {{?I-D.draft-ietf-ppm-dap-taskprov-01}}
+where task IDs are deterministically generated from some set of task parameters.

+In such settings, deployments should consider whether an Aggregator acknowledging the existence of a task (by accepting report uploads or aggregation jobs, for example) could unintentionally leak information such as a label describing the task, the identities of participating Aggregators or the fact that some measurement is being taken at all.

+Such enumeration attacks can be mitigated by incorporating unpredictable values into the task ID derivation.
+They do not, however, affect the protocol goals of privacy or robustness.

 ### VDAF Verification Key Requirements {#verification-key}

 Knowledge of the verification key would allow a Client to forge a report with